 When I was a kid, I had maybe three goals in life.

-The first goal had something to do with owning a better skateboard than my best friend, thus significantly boosting my attractiveness to the girls in school who never seemed to notice me.
+The first goal had something to do with owning a better skateboard than my best friend.

 The second goal probably had something to do with crushing my sister’s dreams of marrying Leonardo DiCaprio.

 The third, and most important goal in my young mind was to one day fly in a B-17.